catinahat85/GitGudAtCloudNative/README.md

 - Low-cost/free resources for learning cloud computing, cloud-native, Linux, IaC etc.
 - [Learning Resources](./learning-resources/README.md)

-## My Personal Project - Beatsinthe.Cloud
+## My Personal Projects & More - Beatsinthe.Cloud
 - See how I implemented **Kubernetes** to deploy the main site with high availability, fault tolerance, automated CI/CD, and backups.
 This setup allows me to focus solely on code and the fun, creative stuff.
 - Feel free to explore my **Deployments** and fork the repo if you need it for your own projects.
+- Explore example project ideas, from simple to more challenging for you to try out, that I've personally tested.
 - [BeatsintheCloud Project Walkthrough](https://github.com/catinahat85/GitGudAtCloudNative/blob/main/Projects/)